Dido559/Homework2/README.md

 # visual-studio1
-I'll hope that this will make a conflict!
-Now I'm adding something here!
+Im trying to make a conflict with GITBASH!